Salmon Wallet App

 Salmon is public infrastructure.

 No permissions.
-No intermediaries.
+No hidden gatekeepers.
 Just proof.

 Salmon is open-source.